 Port Antonio is surrounded by undeveloped mountain wilderness and lush rain forest—even the developed natural attractions somehow seem untouched.
 Along Boundbrook Wharf, the raw energy of the banana trade still lingers, even though the process is now very mechanized.

 For fine examples of Victorian gingerbread architecture, walk north on Gideon Avenue to the historic Titchfield neighborhood.
-The DeMontevin Lodge at 21 Fort George St. and the houses along Musgrave Street are particularly scenic.
+The houses along Musgrave Street are particularly scenic.

 The main plaza at the junction of Harbour Street and West Street is home to the old clock tower and the redbrick Parish Courthouse with its white stonework and columns.
 Overlooking the plaza to the west is the Village of St. George, a modern shopping and entertainment complex built in eclectic fashion, with buildings in various European historical styles.
 Off Allan Avenue, you'll see Folly Point Lighthouse.
 It has guided mariners to safety for more than 100 years.

-Beyond town, we recommend hiring a rental car or guide (ask the Jamaica Tourist Board for recommendations) to explore the coastline, with its scenic coves and hidden beaches, and to follow the Rio Grande Valley into the John Crow Mountains.
+Beyond town, hire a rental car or guide (ask the Jamaica Tourist Board for recommendations) to explore the coastline, with its scenic coves and hidden beaches, and to follow the Rio Grande Valley into the John Crow Mountains.

 Port Antonio is not known for its nightlife, and the clubs that exist are rather low-key.
-Nevertheless, you can find great reggae at the Roof Club on West Street, especially on weekends.
+Nevertheless, you can find great reggae on weekends.
 Live reggae concerts are occasionally hosted on Winnifred Beach at Fairy Hill, about 8 mi/13 km east of Port Antonio.

 Most hotels and restaurants have bars.
 Some of the resort hotels offer dinner-and-a-show deals.